-Thanks to each of you for the well wishes, prayers, and support that you provided me and my past race partners for The Most Amazing Race (Beau, Melanie, Kristi, Angela and Jeff) in our charitable efforts for funding the Salvation Army over the past 11 years.
+I want to thank each of you for the well wishes, prayers, and support that you provided me and my past race partners for The Most Amazing Race (Beau, Melanie, Kristi, Angela and Jeff) in our charitable efforts for funding the Salvation Army over the past 10 years.
 We have had amazing results, and it truly could not have been such a great success without your kindness and generosity.

 If you would like to donate again this year, the cut-off for receiving donations is October 4, 2017 and September 29 for cash or checks.

 • First year - 1st place in both the race and fundraising ($2,400)

 • Second year - 4th place in the race and 2nd place in fundraising ($4,300)